polkadot-fellows/Evaluations/README.md

  * ‘subxt‘ (useful tooling, but not required for Polkadot’s continued operation); and
  * ‘ink!’ (useful tooling, but not required for Polkadot’s continued operation).

-Evidences are scoped to the subset of these concerns which must be held consistent across all evaluations for Retention and Promotion.
+Evidences are scoped to the subset of these concerns which must be held consistent across all evaluations for Continuation and Promotion.

 ## Significance